PAC Mode Estimation using PPR Martingale Confidence Sequences: INTRODUCTION

+\begin{enumerate}[leftmargin=*] \item We prove that for many commonly used Chernoff bounds, the 1vr adaptation to mode estimation cannot terminate before the 1v1 variant; additionally the MD variant of PPR cannot terminate before PPR-1v1.
+These results hold for \textit{every single run}, and establish 1v1 as a clear choice for mode estimation.
+Even $\mathcal{A}_{1}$, originally implemented as a 1vr variant~\citep{Shah_Choudhury_Karamchandani_Gopalan_2020}, is seen to perform much better by switching to 1v1 (although it remains inferior to PPR-1v1).

+\item We prove that PPR-1v1 is \textit{asymptotically optimal}, in the sense that for every categorical distribution $\mathcal{P}$, the ratio of the expected sample complexity of PPR-1v1 and $\text{LB}(\mathcal{P}, \delta)$ goes to $1$ as the mistake probability $\delta$ is taken to $0$.
+To the best of our knowledge, this guarantee is the first of its kind for mode estimation, although similar results have been provided in the multi-armed bandits literature~\citep{pmlr-v49-garivier16a}.
+Interestingly, 1vr variants (such as $\mathcal{A}_{1}$) appear not to be asymptotically optimal. \end{enumerate}

-Over the years, the mode estimation problem has received attention in many different contexts~\cite{Parzen62,Motwani02,Misra82}.
-We illustrate the gains obtained from PPR-ME in two contrasting real-life applications.
-In Section~\ref{sec:elections}, we show that PPR-ME, used as a subroutine, can reduce the sample complexity of winner-forecasting in indirect elections~\cite{karandikar2018}.
-In Section~\ref{sec:blockhains}, we illustrate the relevance of PPR-ME for probabilistic verification in permissionless blockchains~\cite{sourav2019}.
-We conclude with a summary in Section~\ref{sec:conclusion}.
+\item Over the years, the mode estimation problem has received attention in many different contexts~\citep{Parzen62,Motwani02}.
+In Section~\ref{sec:practicalapplications}, we illustrate the relevance of PPR-1v1 in two contrasting real-life applications.
+First, we show that when used as a subroutine, PPR-1v1 can reduce the sample complexity of winner-forecasting in indirect elections~\citep{karandikar2018}.
+Thereafter, we present its application to probabilistic verification in permissionless blockchains~\citep{sourav2019}. \end{itemize}

+In short, our paper proposes PPR-1v1 as a novel stopping rule for PAC mode estimation, and provides both theoretical and empirical reasons to justify the choice.